SakshammishraDs/Mastering_Statistics_For_Interviews/README.md

 For example, in medical testing, a highly sensitive test means it’s really good at catching most of the people who have the disease, minimizing the chances of missing a case.

 ---
+# Measures of Central Tendency.

+**Interviewer:** What are measures of central tendency?
+**Candidate:**
+Measures of central tendency are ways to describe the center or typical value of a dataset.
+The main ones are the **mean**, **median**, and **mode**.

+- The **mean** is the average—you add up all the values and divide by the number of values.
+- The **median** is the middle value when the data is sorted.
+- The **mode** is the value that appears most often.

+If the data is symmetric, the mean, median, and mode are usually the same.
+But if the data is skewed, the median is often the best measure because it’s not affected by extreme values.
+The mean, on the other hand, can be thrown off by outliers.

+For categorical or discrete data, the mode is the best choice since it tells you the most common category.
+There are also other measures like weighted mean, geometric mean, and harmonic mean, but those are used in more specific situations.

+---

+# Measures of Dispersion

+**Interviewer:** What are measures of dispersion?
+**Candidate:**
+Measures of dispersion describe how spread out the data is—basically, how far the values are from each other and from the center of the distribution.
+There are four main ways to measure it:

+1. **Range**: The difference between the highest and lowest values.
+It’s simple but can be affected by outliers.
+2. **Interquartile Range (IQR)**: The range of the middle 50% of the data, which is less sensitive to outliers.
+3. **Variance**: The average of the squared differences from the mean.
+It gives you an idea of how much the data varies.
+4. **Standard Deviation**: The square root of the variance.
+It’s the most commonly used measure because it’s in the same units as the data, making it easier to interpret.

+Out of these, standard deviation is often considered the best measure because it gives a clear picture of how spread out the data is while being easy to work with.

+---

 ----